Cybersecurity services

 - Comply with laws and regulations that impose specific cybersecurity requirements.

-For example, New York’s recent SHIELD Act imposes a number of distinct obligations.
+For example, New York’s General Business Law (G.B.L., SHIELD Act) imposes a number of distinct obligations.
 Your state does too.

 Organizations should manage information assets effectively to further the mission and business needs.